antonioshem/antonioshem/README.md

 - 👋 Hi, I’m @antonioshem
-- 👀 I’m interested in matlab, python and C++
+- 👀 I’m interested in matlab, python and DevOps
-- 🌱 I’m currently learning python and C++
+- 🌱 I’m currently learning python and DevOps
-- 💞️ I’m looking to collaborate on topics related to Signals and Mobile communications
+- 💞️ I’m looking to collaborate on topics related to Signals and Mobile communications and DevOps
 - 📫 How to reach me -> antonioshem@gmail.com

 <!---